nathann3/airbnb_pricer_seattle/README.md

 much more interpretable and thus we will focus on MAE, but also provide other metrics as well in the final evaluation.

 ![model_comparison](reports/figures/model_comparison.png "model_comparison")

+With a voting regressor consisting of stacked regressors of XGBoost, KNN, and linear models, we were able to achieve an MAE of $11,512.01, an 8.4% increase in performance from a multiple linear regression model.

 Due to our limited data from Oct 2020 to July 2021, small dataset, and limited features, our model does not perform as well as we hoped since $11k is a large